gohugoio/hugo/content/functions/where.md

 ## Nesting `where` Clauses

 You can also nest `where` clauses to drill down on lists of content by more than one parameter.
-The following first grabs all pages in the "blog" section and then ranges through the result of the first `where` clause and finds all pages that are *not* featured:
+The following example first grabs all pages in the `blog` section and then ranges through only those pages that are *not* featured:

 ```html
 {{ range where (where .Data.Pages "Section" "blog" ) ".Params.featured" "!=" "true" }}